google/vizier/README.md

 that are not easily serializable.
 You can recover the designer's state as long as it was initialized with the same arguments.

-For an example of a `Serializable` object, see [`Population`] (http://github.com/google/vizier/tree/main/vizier/_src/algorithms/evolution/numpy_populations.py), which is the internal state used by NSGA2.
+For an example of a `Serializable` object, see [`Population`](http://github.com/google/vizier/tree/main/vizier/_src/algorithms/evolution/numpy_populations.py), which is the internal state used by NSGA2.
 [NSGA2 itself](http://github.com/google/vizier/tree/main/vizier/_src/algorithms/evolution/templates.py) is only
-`PartiallySerializable` so that people can easily plug in their own mutation and selection operations without worrying about serilaizations.
+`PartiallySerializable` so that people can easily plug in their own mutation and selection operations without worrying about serializations.

 Serialization also makes your `Designer` run faster if its state size scales sublinearly in the number of observed Trials.
 For example, typical evolution algorithms and metaheuristics qualify, while GP-based algorithms do not because they use a non-parametric model.
 All you have to do is wrap your `(Partially)SerializableDesigner` into `(Partially)SerializableDesignerPolicy`, which takes care of the state management.